Poker Rules – Basic Poker Card Game Rules for Beginners

 • You must play any cards that fall out of your hand onto the floor.

-• You can not play cards that the dealer distributes before the betting is complete.
+• You can not play cards the dealer distributes before the betting is complete.

 Betting and Raising Poker Rules

-• Unless a player is going all in, the wager must be minimum and similar to size as the previous bet, or they should increase the bet in that round.
+• Unless a player is going all in, the wager must be minimal and similar to the size of the previous bet, or they should increase the bet in that round.

-• The smallest chip used in blinds is the smallest chip the player can bet in that particular game.
+• The smallest chip used in blinds is the smallest one the player can bet in that game.
 Smaller chips do not play in large quantities.
 Therefore, a player who wants to use them must switch between deals.

 • A verbal statement denotes and binds your activity.
-You must take that action if you vocally proclaim a fold, check, bet, call, or raise.
+If you vocally proclaim a fold, check, bet, call, or raise, you must take that action.

 • A pass is rapping the table with your hand in turn.

 • Acting out of turn on purpose is not permitted.
-You need to place a bet on your turn, and if you don’t you cannot bet or raise in the next round.
-If there is no bet, call, or raise made by any player after the offense the action or vocal declaration made out of turn is binding.
+You need to place a bet on your turn, and if you don’t, you cannot bet or raise in the next round.
+If no bet, call, or raise is made by any player after the offense, the action or vocal declaration made out of turn is binding.

 • This action binds a player who bets or calls by putting the chips into the pot.
 You can take your money and consider if you want to continue if you were not aware of the pot raising.

-• If you make a forward motion into the pot area with chips and prompt another player to act, you can complete your action in limit poker.
+• If you move forward into the pot area with chips and prompt another player to act, you can complete your action in limit poker.

 Showdown Rules

-• To win any share of the pot, a player must show all the cards in their hand face-up on the table.
+• To win any share of the pot, a player must show all the cards face-up on the table.

-• It is the players’ responsibility to keep their cards till the dealer announces the winner.
+• The players are responsible for keeping their cards until the dealer announces the winner.
 Although verbal statements of a hand’s contents are not legally binding, intentionally miscalling a hand to induce another player to pack a winning hand is wrong and results in the pot being forfeited.

 • Anyone who notices an improper number of chips in the pot or a mistake in awarding a pot can call attention to it.